elvanja/dealesque/doc/milestones/milestone_0.1.md

 * add notifications to actions e.g. when picked an item, say it way picked, when unpicked, when unpick all etc.
+* push to Heroku
+  there is an error with therubyracer gem, try another
 * use [crack](https://github.com/jnunemaker/crack) to convert response xml to hash
 * use [hashie](https://github.com/intridea/hashie) to parse response hash try coercing parts directly to classes